Supporting future Indigenous academic leaders

 The UTS Chancellor’s Indigenous Research Fellowship (CIRF) aims to attract and retain outstanding Indigenous early career researchers.
 Fellowships are awarded to outstanding early career researchers who wish to develop their research, teaching and learning, management and communication skills to become the next generation of Indigenous academic leaders.

-- A four-year combination research and teaching appointment
+• A fixed term four-year research focused appointment

-- Academic starting salary from Level B, Step 2 ($123,389 as of 1 March 2025) plus 17 per cent employer-provided superannuation contribution
+• Academic starting salary from Level B, Step 2 ($129,760 plus 17 per cent employer-provided superannuation contribution)

 All fellows will be expected to engage in high-quality research projects, produce high-quality outputs, and contribute to existing and emerging teaching and learning areas relevant to UTS.